 With 20 grams or more of protein per serving, this low-mercury fish is an excellent food for people who are looking to build muscle or recover after a workout or surgery.

 Where are my salmon lovers at?!
 Here is my favorite type!
 Cold smoked salmon, also known as lox, is a popular seafood delicacy that is enjoyed by many people around the world.
+(Got smoked salmon?
+Pair it up with this lemon dill aioli recipe.)

 It too, is a great source of protein, omega-3 fatty acids, and other essential nutrients.
 Part of it's preparation is salting for a firmer texture so it is important to consume lox, gravlax, smoked fish or salt fish in moderation because of the generally high sodium content.